envi/envi.github.io/docs/index.md

 **v.
 5.7.9**

 We have added two new [Vendor Fax Configurations](VendorFaxConfigurations.md#get-the-list-of-vendor-fax-configurations) endpoints.
-You can retrieve appropriate data to get the Vendor Fax Delivery info of the Purchase Order.
+You can retrieve appropriate data to get the Vendor Fax Delivery info for a Purchase Order.

 **v.
 5.7.8**